shopsys/shopsys/docs/cookbook/adding-new-attribute-to-an-entity.md

 $this->sql('ALTER TABLE products ALTER ext_id DROP DEFAULT');
 ```

+!!! hint
-_Note: In this step you were using Phing target `db-migrations-generate`.
+    In this step you were using Phing target `db-migrations-generate`.
     More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)_

 Run the migration to actually create the column in your database: